JoshDoody/joshdoody.github.io/_posts/2016-06-20-the-dreaded-salary-question.md

 This feels weird, but sometimes it's the only way.
 Try entering "0" or "1" or "999999999" and submitting the form.

-For both of these methods, the recruiter or hiring manager may follow up to ask for your current salary or expected salary, and you can just fall back on th scripts we covered earlier.
+Again, the recruiter or hiring manager may follow up to ask for your current salary or expected salary, and you can just fall back on the scripts we covered earlier.

 ## What if they ask for W-2s or pay stubs from your previous jobs?